Matthias-Hermsdorf/sonoff-basic-esp8266-custom-firmware/README.md

   * w → returns the current WiFi.status()
   * default → returns a command overview "on: 1, off: 2, reconnectWifi: r, WiFiStatus: w"

+## WiFi reconnect
+The WiFi Class provides a method: WiFi.setAutoReconnect(true); but that does not work as expected on my device.
+I added a keepWifiAlive() which is called in the loop and checks the current WiFi.status, compares it with the last and reconnects if it is not connected any more.
+If the WiFi Host is down for a while, the Sonoff will try to reconnect every 13s.

 # FAQ

 ### 1. Does it work with another Sonoff version?